redbrick/open-governance/documents/Common-Room-Rules.md

 4.1.
 The common room committee is composed of 3 committee members from both societies.
 If you have any questions, comments or concerns, you can speak to any of them without judgement.

-- The current common room committee members for Redbrick are: Shane, Dominic, and Daniel.
+- The current common room committee members for Redbrick are: Shane, Kamil, and Daniel.
 - The current common room committee members for EngSoc are Gavin, Ana, and Sam.

 4.2.
 Decisions regarding any other actions are up to the discretion of the common room committee.